Gov. Polis gives Thursday update on Colorado wildfire response

 Can’t see the video?
 Watch live on the governor’s Facebook page.

-DENVER — Gov. Jared Polis will hold a press conference Thursday to update Coloradans on the state’s wildfire response.
+DENVER — Gov. Jared Polis held a press conference Thursday to update Coloradans on the state’s wildfire response.

-The update is set for 1:15 p.m. and will be held remotely.
-Watch live on this page.

 - Stan Hilkey, Executive Director of the Department of Public Safety